javamesql/Bank-Churn-Analysis-Project/README.md

 ![BankChurn1](https://github.com/javamesql/Bank-Churn-Analysis-Project/assets/141413672/72d19835-3b83-4603-b759-1aee8d2e4832)

 In this chart comparing customer age, number of customers, and churn rate, customers between 45 and 60 tend to leave the bank at much higher rates than other age groups.
-This may be due to the bank catering to relatively younger customers resulting in older customers being disatisfied.
+This may be due to the bank catering to relatively younger customers resulting in older customers being dissatisfied.
 Or, it could be related to life changes like retirement.
 Some actionable steps might be creating retirement-focused financial plans or the offering of specific incentives catering to older customers.

 ![BankChurn2](https://github.com/javamesql/Bank-Churn-Analysis-Project/assets/141413672/1fd6bcaa-ae99-4141-a170-bf1270761c75)